hayotensor/mesh-template/README.md

 ---
 ## Running Nodes Locally With Local Blockchain

+In production, the codebase is set up to use the `.env` file for hotkey configuration via the mnemonic phrase (`PHRASE`).
+To run locally, we take advantage of the `--private_key` flag when registering the node on-chain, and when starting the node, by using the private key argument instead of the mnemonic phrase.
+This will be used in the following example for both registering the node on-chain, and running the node as a subnet node in the P2P DHT-based network.

 The following example will use Alith as the subnet owner and as the node example (registering and running the node).
-To add more nodes for testing with a running local blockchain, see `mesh/mesh_cli/hypertensor/README.md` to view each test identity path, it's hotkeys, coldkeys, and their peer IDs.
+To add more nodes for testing with a running local blockchain, see `subnet/subnet_cli/hypertensor/README.md` to view each test identity path, it's hotkeys, coldkeys, and their peer IDs.

-See `mesh/mesh_cli/hypertensor/node/register.py` to register more test accounts.
+See `subnet/subnet_cli/hypertensor/node/register.py` to register more test accounts.

 ##### For testing with a running local blockchain

 1. Register subnet
 2. Register at least 3 nodes
 3. Run the nodes